boings/crypto_tui_ticker/README.md

 - 🔍 **Sortable Columns**: Easily sort each column to analyze the data in the way that suits you best.
 - 🌈 **Color-Coded Price Changes**: Instantly see price changes with green and red highlights.
 - 🎨 **Customizable Table Styles**: Switch color palettes on the fly to suit your visual preferences.
-- 🪟 **Floating Windows**: View additional data in floating windows, allowing for an enhanced user experience.

 ## Demo